Last reviewed by Dr Philippa Kaye and scan expert Gill Harrison: April 2024

 old women sitting in a row and chatting

 As long as women have been getting pregnant, it seems there has been curiosity around what the sex of the baby will be, which is probably why so many theories and tests have sprung up to predict a boy or a girl and then been handed down the generations.
-As you can imagine, none of them would pass the scientific-evidence test but if you want some interesting to try while you're waiting to find out if you've got a boy or girl for sure, these might just fit the bill.

-23. The way you lie down
+24. The way you lie down

 Apparently, what side you lie down on tells a lot about which sex of baby you're expecting: if you lie on your left, it’s a boy; if you lie on your right, it’s a girl.
-Hmm, with a growing bump you might end up switching from side to side anyway we're not sure this one's going to work...
+Hmm, with a growing bump you might end up switching from side to side anyway, so we're not sure this one's going to work...

-24. Sweet or savoury cravings
+25. Sweet or savoury cravings

-Whether you're craving strawberries or salt and vinegar crisps is said to be a clue as to whether you're having a boy.
+Whether you're craving strawberries or salt-and-vinegar crisps is said to be a clue as to whether you're having a boy.
 Sweet stuff means you are having a girl and, if you crave salty food, it's a boy.
 Not sure where it leaves you if you are craving coal or other non-edible items but, without a clinical evidence base, it's all just guesswork.

-25. Number of boys or girls in your partner's family
+26. Number of boys or girls in your partner's family

 As your baby's sex is determined by the sperm, some say looking at your partner's family is an indication of whether you'll have a boy or a girl – especially if his male siblings and father/grandfather through the generations had all boys or all girls.
 There's no evidence to back this up but it's interesting to have a look and get to know your baby's family tree anyway.

-26. Looking at your hands
+27. Looking at your hands

 Apparently how your hands look can be an indicator of whether it's a boy or a girl.
 Dry hands means a boy; soft hands means a girl.
 AND if someone asks for your hand and you give it to them palm down, it's a boy.
 Palm up = girl.

-27. Counting magpies
+28. Counting magpies

 As well as determining good or bad luck, watching the magpies can be said to hint at a boy or girl.
 The old nursery rhyme says that if you see 3 magpies, that's a sign of a girl, and 4 magpies is a sign of a boy.
-Bring on the corvids and shut your eyes when you get to your preferred option!
+Bring on the corvids and shut your eyes quickly when you get to your preferred option!

-28. Smelling of garlic
+29. Smelling of garlic

 Eat a clove of garlic and, if the smell comes through your pores afterwards, you’re having a boy.
 If no garlic can be smelt, you’re having a girl.
 Hmmm, we'd like to see someone who's expecting a girl put this to the test!

-29. Who instigated sex
+30. Who instigated sex

 If you instigated sex with your partner on the night (or day) you conceived, you're expecting a girl – apparently.
 If it was your partner, then it's a boy.
 Sceptical face.

-30. Your partner's weight gain
+31. Your partner's weight gain

 We know that your partner can gain weight while you're pregnant (some call it a 'sympathy belly') but the old wives' tale says that if they put on significant weight while you're expecting, it means the baby is a boy.
 Again, no evidence for this so let him tuck in – or not!

-Pics: Getty Images
+Pics: Getty

 Advertisement